py5coding/py5book/content/install.md

 ## Quick Setup

-If you already have Java 17 and Python 3.10+ available on your computer, you can install py5 with the below command.
+If you already have at least Java 17 installed and have Python 3.10+ available on your computer, you can install py5 with the below command.

 ``` bash
 pip install py5